elsehow/identity-swarm/README.md

 # identity-swarm

-a p2p, distributed keyring
+a p2p, distributed keyring around a [swarmlog][0]

-anyone can append their public key, and associate it with arbitrary information, stored as a json payload
+users can add their public key, and associate it with an arbitrary JSON payload, which is signed and verified on read/write

 ## usage